Stuycs-K/final-project-3-wangk-liud/PRESENTATION.md

 # CUPP - Common User Passwords Profiler

 ## Show of Hands
-Have you ever created a password with:
+Who has ever created a password with:
 Your name?
 Nickname?
 Birthdate?
 Pet name?

 ## Your password is vulnerable
-Probably not to rockyou.txt, but a custom wordlist that hackers can tailor to you.
+Probably not to rockyou.txt, but a custom password list that hackers can tailor to your data.

 ## How do hackers exploit this?
 [CUPP](https://github.com/Mebus/cupp) is a tool that creates custom wordlists using personalized information.